 Juli Frances Taylor loves words, Greek mythology, and the correct use of the Oxford comma.

-Over 30 years of flying as crew for a UK airline has given her experience in different cultures, beliefs, and views.
+A 30 year career in aviation has given her great experience of different cultures, beliefs, and views.

 A life-long lover of stories, she wrote her first poem ‘Snowy Has Gone’ (about a runaway rabbit) at age six.

-Her work with Primary Schools, through PrimaryColourPoetry, has been featured on BBC Oxford and she visits libraries and children's groups for poetry readings and biscuits.
+Her anti-bullying works have been used in primary school classrooms in England and Scotland, and she visits libraries and children’s groups for poetry reading and biscuits.

 She now lives in the Cotswolds, but still plays hide-and-seek and continues her search for fairies